philipfong/auto-grocery-delivery/README.md

 So far, I've written a script for Instacart only.

 Update (4/11/2020): I've added support for Whole Foods, though it is limited in its ability to checkout.
-It will comb through date availability and then redirect to zombo.com, like it's 1999.
+It will comb through dates, and after finding availability, will redirect to zombo.com like it's 1999.

 ### How does this work? ###